department-of-veterans-affairs/vets-website/content/pages/disability/index.md

   <div class="link">
     <a href="#"><b>View VA Disability Compensation Rates</b></a>
-    <p>Read Veterans compensation benefits rates tables to find your rate based on your disability rating and dependents.</p>
+    <p>See the Veterans compensation benefits rates tables to find your rate based on your disability rating and dependents.</p>
   </div>

   <div class="link">
     <a href="#"><b>Get Help Filing a Claim</b></a>
-  <p>Connect with a Veteran Service Organization (VSO) or accredited Veterans representative for help with applying for benefits.</p>
+  <p>Connect with a Veterans Service Organization (VSO) or accredited Veterans representative for help applying for benefits.</p>
   </div>

   <div class="link">
     <a href="#"><b>Download a VA Disability Benefits Questionnaire (DBQ)</b></a>
-    <p>Find and download the right questionnaire for your health care provider to complete to support your claim.</p>
+    <p>Find and download the right questionnaire for your health care provider to complete in support of your claim.</p>
   </div>

 <div class="link">